AndersonUniversity/Pong-in-React.js/README.md

 # Future Features

-- make the ball bounce off the paddles and change direction
 - if the ball goes off the edge, the other player gets the point
 - it would be nice to have a high-score board